 You Need to Maintain a Good Credit Score

-Another financial lie perpetuated by the big banks.
+Another money myth perpetuated by the big banks.
 They've convinced us that in order to get by in life, a good credit score is extremely important.
 But that's not the truth.
 Maybe a high credit score is good if you want to borrow money all the time and stay in perpetual debt.
 I don't roll that way!

 The truth: In reality, debt freedom is so much better!
 When you have no debt, you don't need a credit score!
 By the way, you don't need a credit score to get a mortgage, rent a house, or qualify for a job.
 There are ways to deal with those situations that don't require running up debt to get a good credit score.
 I've written quite a few articles about credit scores and why you don't need them.
 You can find them at the link below.